wjsun357/fcpn/README.md

 <br>
 to use the software.
 ## Manual
 Manual can be found at [Manual.pdf](https://github.com/wjsunscut/fcpn/raw/master/Manual.pdf).
 The examples in the manual can be downloaded from [Examples.zip](https://github.com/wjsunscut/fcpn/raw/master/Examples/Examples.zip).
+If you are using Linux, please download [Examples_Linux.zip](https://github.com/wjsunscut/fcpn/raw/master/Examples/Examples_Linux.zip).
 ## FAQs
 Q: How does a node name in FCPN look like?
 <br>